gnif/LookingGlass/doc/build.rst

 .. note::

    The below list of dependencies is for Debian.
-A community maintained list of dependencies for other distrubutions for the current **stable** version of Looking Glass is maintained on the wiki at: https://looking-glass.io/wiki/Installation_on_other_distributions
+A community maintained list of dependencies for other distributions for the current **stable** version of Looking Glass is maintained on the wiki at: https://looking-glass.io/wiki/Installation_on_other_distributions